-Hailing from New Zealand's sunny Bay of Plenty, Kokomo (originally “Kokomo Blues”) has been together now since 1991, and has become renowned for dynamic live shows and smart distinctive song-writing, as well as the band’s unique harmonica-trumpet horn section.
+Hailing from New Zealand's sunny Bay of Plenty, Kokomo (originally “Kokomo Blues”) has been together now since 1991, and has become renowned for dynamic live shows and smart distinctive song-writing.
 During this time the band has toured extensively throughout New Zealand, performing at the country’s major rock, blues, jazz and folk festivals.

-Between touring the band has released nine albums and a live concert DVD.
-The first two were collections of traditional blues, while subsequent albums feature the band’s own songs.
+Between touring the band has released 15 albums and a live concert DVD.
+The early albums were collections of traditional blues, while subsequent albums focus on the band’s own songs.

 The band was formed in 1991 after a chance performance at the National Jazz Festival.
 Derek Jacombs had been invited to present a set of solo blues and brought Grant Bullot to join him.
 The concert turned into a runaway success and, along with Grant's brother Roger, they formed acoustic blues trio Kokomo Blues.

 The band name?
 Well, Kokomo Blues, as it was then, came from the Kokomo Arnold song The Old Original Kokomo Blues, one of the greatest bits of slide guitar ever played.